comunica/Article-ISWC2023-SolidQuery/content/abstract.md

 We introduce LTQP algorithms leveraging these structural properties, and evaluate their effectiveness.
 <!-- Findings     -->
-Our experiments indicate that these new algorithms obtain complete query results in the order of seconds, which existing algorithms cannot achieve.
+Our experiments indicate that these new algorithms obtain complete results in the order of seconds for non-complex queries, which existing algorithms cannot achieve.
 Furthermore, we discuss limitations with respect to more complex queries.
 <!-- Conclusion   -->